KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_upgrading_to_v0_29/01_backwards_compatibility.md

 title: Backwards Compatibility / Interoperability with Previous Versions
 ---

-Beside the breaking code changes we have identified two data format changes which might affect interoperability.
+Beside the breaking code changes we have identified three data format changes which might affect interoperability.
 The didsign.io and w3n.id already accept bare requests for attestation, which are effectively the new Credentials, so nothing should break there.

-In the attester flow the `request-attestation` message is affected.
+In the attester flow the messages `submit-terms` and `request-attestation` are affected.
 In the verifier flow the `submit-credential` message is affected.
-Both these changes relate to the Credentials API and will require a new version of it released.
+These changes relate to the Credentials API and will require a new version of it released.
 The current specification defines the way for the extension to announce the version of specification it adheres to.
 This makes it possible for the DApp to detect the version mismatch.
 Unfortunately, the extension cannot detect the version mismatch.